How Much to Spend on Meta Ads for B2B SaaS in 2026

 Frequently Asked Questions About Meta Ads Budgets for Early-Stage B2B SaaS

-Meta typically offers lower CPMs and faster creative testing cycles.
+Meta offers lower CPMs and faster creative testing cycles, making it the better starting point for early-stage teams with limited budget.
 LinkedIn provides stronger B2B targeting but at 3–5x the cost.
-For most early-stage teams with limited budget, Meta is the better starting point for validation.

 Allow two to four weeks minimum.
-The first seven to fourteen days are learning phase, where performance is typically inefficient.
-Decisions made before week three are usually premature.
+The first 7–14 days are learning phase, where performance runs inefficient—decisions before week three are usually premature.

 Related Posts